conditg/mapscaler/CreatingShapeScalars.md

 In this tutorial, we'll use a GeoPandas dataframe with 2 columns: a `geometry` column of US state shapes, and a `population` column of numeric values.
 (Of course, the following steps will work for other variables besides population - any numeric input will do.)

+## Data Prep and Cleaning
+Import MapScaler and load a map of the US States:
 ```python
 import ms